Cat6 Ethernet Cable: Which Ethernet Cables to Buy for Your Application

 Common bulk lengths sold (boxes versus reels)

-Cat6 Ethernet cable may be purchased in lengths of 1,000 and 500 feet in either spools or boxes.
+Cat6 Ethernet cable may be purchased in lengths of 1,000 and 500 feet.
+Unshielded Cat6 Riser and Unshielded Cat6 Plenum are available in handy pull boxes.

 Read the other articles in this series: